amirzubi/wordpress-code-snippets/README.md

 # Wordpress Code Snippets

 This Repository contains a collection of code snippets for WordPress and its plugins.
+All snippets are written in PHP (Hypertext Preprocessor).
+The main goal of those snippets is to add, delete or modify functions from WordPress or one of its plugins.

 # Categories